OGkevq/Traffic-Capture-with-Wireshark/README.md

 - Networking Troubleshooting and Analysis

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Ip tabls for Wireshark Configuration
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Network analysis tool (Wireshark) for capturing and examining network traffic
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc